|Average Salary||Avg. Hourly Wage|

-Professional certifications are required almost in all cases if you want to become an electrical contractor.
+Professional certifications are required often if you want to become an electrical contractor.

 It has two exam options:

-To qualify for either of the exams, you need a high school diploma or GED as a minimum and meet one of the requirements listed below:
+To qualify for either, you need a high school diploma or GED and meet one of the following:

-- A license as a journeyman or a master electrician.
+- A journeyman or a master electrician license

-- An associate degree in Electrical Construction Technology or similar degree.
+- An associate degree in Electrical Construction Technology or equivalent

-National Certification Program for Construction Code Inspectors (NCPCCI) was developed by national organizations for code enforcement.
+National organizations developed the National Certification Program for Construction Code Inspectors (NCPCCI) for code enforcement.